-All products have some environmental effects associated with their manufacture, distribution, use and disposal.
-Any buyer of these products is in a good position to make environmental improvements by choosing products that minimise environmental impacts, while still meeting quality criteria.
+All of the products you purchase have some environmental effects associated with their manufacture, distribution, use and disposal.
+As the buyer of these products you are in a good position to make environmental improvements by choosing products that minimise environmental impacts, while still meeting your quality criteria.